Amit-Ashok-Swain/Android-Kick-Off/01. Installation and Setup of Android Studio/03. Tour of the Android Studio/01. Tour-1/02. res/03. mipmap/ic_launcher-tour.md

-# The code you provided is an XML resource file that defines an adaptive icon for an Android app.
+# An XML resource file that defines an adaptive icon for an Android app
 - Adaptive icons were introduced in Android Oreo (API level 26) to allow icons to display consistently across different Android devices and launcher styles.
 - Let's break down the code: